arvidn/libtorrent/docs/manual.rst

 or something similar.
 See file_error_alert_.

 ``is_paused()`` only returns true if the torrent itself is paused.
-If the torrent is not running because the session is paused, this still returns true.
+If the torrent is not running because the session is paused, this still returns false.
 To know if a torrent is active or not, you need to inspect both ``torrent_handle::is_paused()`` and ``session::is_paused()``.